Having easy access to the web has radically changed the way people shop for almost everything today.

 Image Source: https://www.reviewtrackers.com/online-reviews-survey/

 Case studies and theory can be misleading.
 Reality doesn’t always follow a logic, and there are always outliers.
-But there’s a growing body of benchmark data that proves that reviews do empirically lead to increased revenue.
+But there’s a growing body of benchmark data that proves that good reviews do empirically lead to increased revenue.

 A study by the Harvard Business School found that online reviews can demonstrably impact your bottom line.
 Brands that are viewed positively have better sales, but even improving your star rating can have a positive effect on your sales.